Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Evolving customer preferences drive insurer investments in digital agility

-Disruptions from environmental, technological, and organisational factors along with the ambitions of BigTech companies are making digitally agile operating models a necessity.
+Disruptions from environmental, technological, and organizational factors along with the ambitions of BigTech companies are making digitally agile operating models a necessity.
 InsurTechs, new insurance firms that use technology innovations to focus efficiencies and attract specific customer segments, are leading the way with digital agility.
 Collaboration between traditional insurers and InsurTechs is essential for the efficient and cost-effective development of digital capabilities across the industry.

 “To gain value from their investments, insurers must think about the big picture and develop a holistic approach that is strengthened by InsurTech capabilities, rather than piecemeal adoption,” said Vincent Bastid, CEO of Efma.